aubreypc/cs203-S2019-conduct/conduct.md

 of the lab, along with completing your assigned portion of the work by the due date of the lab.

-Work needed to complete to move on

-When working with team members to complete a specific part of the lab needed to move on in the lab, some steps need to be taken and are as follows.

 These are all deemed acceptable behavior.
 (A)

 * Talk with team members and discuss work needed to be done.